BrianCanyon/IVC-Media-TakeHome-Assignment/README.md

 Creation of this bot can be broken down into a few different steps.
 First, model creation.
 The file 'TextCategorization.py' leverages libraries 'NLTK' and 'sklearn' (very popular ML/AI libaries) for model training.
 With help of ChatGPT to create a large amount of training data, a trained model is saved locally and leveraged in other scripts.
+Please note that this file can be ran locally on any machiene with python configured.
+In code comments you will see which libraries need to be downloaded prior to execution.
+You will find some helpful print statements as well as descriptions for following along.

 Second, reading messages in Slack in real time needs to be configured.
 The python library 'Flask' is the most popular for streaming data pipelines.
 This also requires a fair amount of configuration